scokobro/professional-identity/profIdent-draft1.md

 Japan's press still up there in the 'free' zone but its ranking is at  the lowest level since the Reporters Sans Frontiéres(RSF) series began in 2002, such a rapid fall - from 11th 'free-est' in the world in 2010 to 72nd just six years later - must surely be cause for concern.
 RSF noted that the precipitous drop after the 2011 triple disaster was in part due to complaints from freelance journalists that,

-> public debate was being stifled [and was] subjected to censorship, police intimidation and judicial harassment.[^rsf]
+> public debate was being stifled [...] subjected to censorship, police intimidation and judicial harassment.[^rsf]

 <!-- : **Table 1:** Reporters without Borders (https://rsf.org/en/ranking) N.B. the ranking combined the 2011-2012 ratings in one figure, this has been graphed as 2012 below.